Skip to main content

 Widget Interpretation

 The focus areas widget shows at a glance the areas in which your department, team, or other specified group can improve, as well as the impact the selected key driver has on that group.
 Multiple key drivers can be added to a single widget to see how different drivers impact a single group in the company.
-Each key driver is represented in its own card, but only one card can be viewed in full at a time.
-In the widget below, two key drivers, “Provide customers the opportunity to submit useful feedback” and “Engage customers at their skill level,” are displayed in the widget.
+Each key driver is represented in its own card, but only 1 card can be viewed in full at a time.
+In the widget below, 2 key drivers, “Provide customers the opportunity to submit useful feedback” and “Engage customers at their skill level,” are displayed in the widget.
 “Engage customers at their skill level” is the currently selected key driver.

 image of multiple cards in the widget